 - 6.5 ounces marinated artichoke hearts jarred or canned (quartered)

-- 2 ½ cups baby arugula or baby kale or spinach, or chopped iceberg, romaine, or green lettuce
+- 2 ½ cups baby arugula or baby kale or spinach, or chopped green lettuce

 For the hummus dressing: